publicocean0/bon/README.md

 # BON (Binary Object Notation)

 BON is a binary notation for a fast conversion of object, defined for working in every programmaing languages.
+It is designed for being autoconsistent format in nested way, it is extensible and can used in streams or multi-message protocols.

 There are 26 different of data type already defined, but you can extend the protocol with other custom serialization.
 The main data types are: